 While impulsive and corrective moves are a crucial part to determining price action context, they are not the whole.
 We have two other key factors to determining price action context and what the dominant order flow is in the market.

-Keep in mind, price action context is a skill that works on any instrument, time frame or environment.
+Keep in mind, trading with price action context is a skill that works on any instrument, time frame or environment.
 If you’re learning a price action strategy or approach that only works on specific time frames, then it’s a limited strategy that doesn’t really understand price action or PA context.

 Until then – I look forward to your comments and feedback.